Phase transitions induced by standard and predetermined measurements in transmon arrays: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this work, we have presented a new perspective on the experimental realization of a~measurement-induced phase transition, by means of which we can have access to information about the phase in which the system is located by monitoring simple-to-measure observables without post-selecting trajectories, using quantum measurements, denoted as \textit{predetermined} measurement, in which the post-measurement state is is determined in advance.
+In this work, we have presented a new perspective on the experimental realization of entanglement phase transitions in individual quantum trajectories induced by measurements, by means of which we can have access to information about the phase in which the system is located by monitoring simple-to-measure observables without post-selecting trajectories, using quantum measurements, denoted as \textit{feedback} measurement, in which the post-measurement state is determined in advance.
 For this, we have considered a superconducting circuit consisting of interacting transmons, Eq.~\eqref{Hamiltonian_BH}, on which projective measurements are applied probabilistically, Eq.~\eqref{Trotter_expansion_BH_measurements}.
-To access the statistical information of the dynamics where the~MIPT is observed, we have used the replica method, thus obtaining an effective non-Hermitian Hamiltonian, Eq.~\eqref{H_eff}, which can be interpreted as describing the dynamics of interacting bosons in an enlarged space, Eq.~\eqref{H_eff_enlarged}.
-By developing a non-Hermitian perturbation theory, Eq.~\eqref{perturbation_correction}, we have described the behavior of quantities that depend on explicit post-selection (entanglement entropy and fluctuations of the number operator) and independent of explicit post-selection (boson number), in the area-law phase for the case of \textit{predetermined} measurements.
-By means of simple statistical arguments, we have also introduced a post-selection independent quantity that describes the dispersion of the boson number, which behaves similarly to the fluctuations of the numerical operator in the area law phase, coinciding with the result of the replica method.
-Using numerical simulations, we have demonstrated the existence of a~MIPT in interacting transmons, both for \textit{standard} and \textit{predetermined} measurements.
-In the case of predetermined measurements, the~MIPT can be observed in the distribution of the number of bosons measured in a single transmon without the need to perform a post-selection of trajectories.
+To access the statistical information of the dynamics where the phase transition is observed, we have used the replica method, thus obtaining analytically an effective non-Hermitian Hamiltonian, Eq.~\eqref{H_eff}, which can be interpreted as describing the dynamics of interacting bosons in an enlarged space, Eq.~\eqref{H_eff_enlarged}.
+Utilizing non-Hermitian perturbation theory, Eq.~\eqref{perturbation_correction}, we conducted calculations to elucidate the behavior of various quantities in the area-law phase.
+These quantities include those contingent on explicit post-selection, such as entanglement entropy and fluctuations of the number operator, as well as those not requiring explicit post-selection, such as the boson number.
+These calculations were conducted for both the \textit{standard} and \textit{feedback} measurement scenarios.
+Using simple statistical arguments, we have also introduced a post-selection independent quantity that describes the dispersion of the boson number, which behaves similarly to the fluctuations of the numerical operator in the area law phase.
+Through numerical simulations, we have demonstrated the existence of a phase transition in the entanglement properties of interacting transmons, observed in both \textit{standard} and \textit{feedback} measurements, and exhibiting similar critical properties.
+In the context of \textit{feedback} measurements, we can indirectly estimate the phase and the value of the critical parameter from the distribution of the number of bosons measured in a single transmon without the need to post-select trajectories and without considering absorbing states in the feedback pattern.